ShabibCodes/recipe-app/README.md

 # Okoul Recipes Challenge

 This marks my participation on the Okoul Recipe Flutter Challenge.
-The challenge was posted to challenge Flutter developer to challenge themselves.
+The challenge was posted to encourage Flutter developers to challenge themselves.
 However, since I am currently learning React Native, I decided to challenge myself and do it using React Native.

 The application currently is 80% done.
 I upcoming commits will deliver the reset of the features